CISSP-Study-Resources

 View project on GitHub

-Domain 5 Identity and Access Management (IAM)
+Domain-5 Identity and Access Management (IAM)

 The identity and Access Management (IAM) domain focuses on issues related to granting and revoking privileges to access data or perform actions on systems